What to do when you're feeling Stuck.

 It can change your life.

-After working through the roots of my poor mindset, I sat down and drafted this letter to you.
+After working through the roots of my poor mindset, I sat down and drafted this blog post for you.
 I'm really thankful that I get to share this with you...
 (And I think it turned out pretty nice! 😊)

 Now it's your turn: Go do a little heart-work.
 Grab your journal, or a scrap of paper, and ask yourself WHY.
 After you're done, I want to know: